markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-group-policy.md

 ms.date: 05/16/2024
 ---

-# Walkthrough: Use Group Policy to configure Windows Update for Business
+# Walkthrough: Use Group Policy to configure Windows Update client policies

 > **Looking for consumer information?** See [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)

 ## Overview

-You can use Group Policy through the Group Policy Management Console (GPMC) to control how Windows Update for Business works.
-You should consider and devise a deployment strategy for updates before you make changes to the Windows Update for Business settings.
+You can use Group Policy through the Group Policy Management Console (GPMC) to control how Windows Update client policies work.
+You should consider and devise a deployment strategy for updates before you make changes to the Windows Update client policies.
 For more information, see [Prepare servicing strategy for Windows client updates](waas-servicing-strategy-windows-10-updates.md) for more information.

-An IT administrator can set policies for Windows Update for Business by using Group Policy, or they can be set locally (per device).
+An IT administrator can configure Windows Update client policies by using Group Policy, or they can be set locally (per device).
 All of the relevant policies are under the path **Computer configuration > Administrative Templates > Windows Components > Windows Update**.

-To manage updates with Windows Update for Business as described in this article, you should prepare with these steps, if you haven't already:
+To manage updates with Windows Update client policies as described in this article, you should prepare with these steps, if you haven't already:

 - Create Active Directory security groups that align with the deployment rings you use to phase deployment of updates.
 - Allow access to the Windows Update service.
 - Download and install ADMX templates appropriate to your Windows 10 version.
 For more information, see [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](/troubleshoot/windows-client/group-policy/create-and-manage-central-store) and [Step-By-Step: Managing Windows 10 with Administrative templates](/archive/blogs/canitpro/step-by-step-managing-windows-10-with-administrative-templates).

-## Set up Windows Update for Business
+## Set up Windows Update client policies
+<a name="set-up-windows-update-for-business"></a>

 In this example, one security group is used to manage updates.
 Typically we would recommend having at least three rings (early testers for pre-release builds, broad deployment for releases, critical devices for mature releases) to deploy.